intentor/adic/README.md

 }
 ```

-`PostConstruct` methods can also accept identified and regular parameters:
+Post construct methods can also accept identified and regular parameters:

 ```cs
 namespace MyNamespace {